MiguelORLiebana/IT_Java/Sprint_1/Task_5/Level_1/src/n1exercici1/readme.txt

-1. Delete first line of Llista.java file "package n1exercici1;"
+1. Delete first line "package n1exercici1;" of Llista.java and Program.java files
-2. Open the terminal or cmd a go to the Llista.java directory
+2. Open the terminal or cmd and go to the n1exercici1 directory
-3. Compile the Main.java class using the command: javac Llista.java
+3. Compile the Program.java class using the command: javac Program.java
-4. Execute the program using the command: java Main directory
+4. Execute the program using the command: java Program "directory"
-Example of command -> java Llista "/Users/mike/Desktop"
+Example of command -> java Program "/Users/mike/Desktop"